A target group is created in the folder Target groups with a click on + New/Target group.

 eMailing Multiple Clicks: Assigned when a profile has clicked multiple links of a specific eMail message.
 (Clicks >1)

-Sending frequency: Assignment if a profile has received more or less than X mailings in the last Y months.
+Sending frequency: Assignment if a profile has received more or less than X mailings in the last Y months or weeks.
+(One month means 30 days)

 Last eMail received: Assignment when a profile was last sent.

 PrintMailing received: Assignment, if a profile has received a specific PrintMailing.